MujyKun/IreneBot/patch-notes/patch_notes_V1.03.9.md

 Users must now be in the support server to play Guessing/Bias Game.
 This is important for accurate user feedback.

-BlackJack has been recoded to allow for custom cards with idols.
--> These will be added over time.

 Weverse messages no longer have a 5 second delay per channel.
 -> This is a test in production to see how affected the bot will be.

 ## **Bug/Issue/Backend Fixes/Changes:**